lrghust/simple-gossip-database-example/README.md

 # A Simple Distributed Database Based on Gossip

-> Ruiguang Li
+> by Ruiguang Li

 A simple distributed database based on gossip protocol.
+View it on my github [simple-gossip-database-example](https://github.com/lrghust/simple-gossip-database-example).

 **Features**
 - Gossip Protocol